 - To change the security option: - 1.
-Go to Advanced > Wireless > Wireless Settings page. - 2.
-Select the wireless network 2.4GHz or 5GHz. - 3.
-Select an option from the Security drop-down list.
+Go to Advanced > Wireless > Wireless Settings page. - Select an option from the Security drop-down list.
 The router provides four options, None, WPA/WPA2 Personal (Recommended), WPA/WPA2 Enterprise, WEP.
 WPA2 uses the newest standard and the security level is the highest.
 We recommend you don't change the default settings unless necessary.

-15. 3.
+13. 4.
 2. Use WPS for Wireless Connection